 He asks for my shipping address, and I gladly provide (You should never do this.
 By the way.
 But for the sake of the story I provided a fake name and an apartment address without a specific apartment number.
 Better safe than sorry.)
 By now you should realize the weird formatting of his messages, cutting off words at random places.
-That is because he’s probably using an online system like Google Voice, because the phone number he is using is rapidly replaceable and can be changed easily incase his number becomes associated with scams.
+That is because he’s probably using a free online VoIP phone like Google Voice, because the phone number he is using is easily replaceable and can be changed incase his number becomes associated with scams.

 The tracking number is real.
 It does track the package.
 Richard asks me to take down the listing (probably because he doesn’t want to make a fool of himself and accidentally scrape the result again and message me asking the the same thing).
 Of course, I don’t take it down.
 Because I need to still sell it.

 Lo and behold – a few days after Richard sends the message with the tracking number, the package arrives.
 The “From” address is real and it looks like a company that was probably used at random, but it’s not located in the same ZIP code that the package was sent from.
 At this point our buddy Richard has spent at least $5.25 to ship me the flat rate envelope.
 I sleep well at night knowing that I cause the scammer to part with his $5.